Using Display And Jump Logic In Surveys

 • Can you suggest a date for the next party?

-Display Logic shows or hides a survey question based on the answers given to the previous question.
+Display Logic shows or hides a survey question based on the answers provided to the previous question.

-Let’s take the same Karen Party example that we already discussed in the introduction.
+Take the same Party example that we already discussed in the introduction.

 Choosing the option